agbernard/ingest-demo/README.md

 The code is purposely written to take advantage of [JPA](http://docs.oracle.com/javaee/5/tutorial/doc/bnbpz.html) with [Hibernate](http://www.hibernate.org) as the provider, so any of Hibernate's supported DB's would work.
 Even if the provider is changed, the code would not need to.

 **Messaging**
-As can be seen from a [search on SO](http://stackoverflow.com/questions/731233/activemq-or-rabbitmq-or-zeromq-or/5350026#5350026), there are a plethora of messaging solutions for a variety of problems.
+As can be seen from a quick [search on SO](http://stackoverflow.com/questions/731233/activemq-or-rabbitmq-or-zeromq-or/5350026#5350026), there are a plethora of messaging solutions for a variety of problems.
 RabbitMQ was chosen mainly because it is being used by the primary audience of this demo.
 With that in mind, let's look at some pros/cons of RabbitMQ specifically:
 * Pros:
   * Easy to setup and program to (i.e. very light learning curve assuming a prior understanding of some kind of [messaging architecture](http://en.wikipedia.org/wiki/Message-oriented_middleware)).
   * [AMQP](http://www.amqp.org/) implementation
   * Durable messages
 * Cons:
-  * Single point of failure
+  * Single point of failure ([clustering](http://www.rabbitmq.com/clustering.html) is available but I won't have time to evaluate if that would erase this disadvantage).
-    * Single node creates a potential bottleneck
+  * Potential bottleneck depending on how many queues are up and how much traffic they must support.

 **Stuff I didn't do because of time constraints**:
 * Proper logging